roycoding/slots/slots-docs.md

+# slots
-#Multi-armed bandit library notes
+## Multi-armed bandit library in Python

+## Documentation
+This documents details the current and planned API for slots.
+Non-implemented features are noted as such.

 ### What does the library need to do?
+An aspirational list.
 1. Set up N bandits with probabilities, p_i, and payouts, pay_i.
 2. Implement several MAB strategies, with kwargs as parameters, and consistent API.
 3. Allow for T trials.